shopware/docs/guides/plugins/plugins/administration/using-vuex-state.md

 ## Creating a store

-The creation of a store is the same as in normal Vuex with the only limitation that all stores have to be `namespaced` in order to prevent collisions with other third party plugins or the Shopware 6 Administration itself.
+Creating a store works the same way as it would in standard Vuex with the only limitation being, that all stores have to be `namespaced` in order to prevent collisions with other third party plugins or the Shopware 6 Administration itself.

 The following code snippet is the `namespaced` store we will register later through Shopware to the underlying Vuex.
 It is admittedly rather short and has only one variable called `content` and a setter for it, but again this all the same as in Vuex.
+Beware of the property `namespaced`, though.

 {% code title="<plugin-root>/src/Resources/app/administration/app/src/component/store-example/store.js" %}
 ```javascript